QuickBooks Blog

 Running a business

-For these reasons it’s important to understand what ERP is, the features these systems offer and the tradeoffs your organisation can expect from adopting one.
+However, ERP systems can be costly and complex, and it’s not uncommon for businesses to struggle with adoption.
+For these reasons it’s important to have a sound understanding of what ERP is, the features these systems offer, and the tradeoffs your organisation can expect when adopting one.

-What is an ERP system?
+What is ERP Software?

-Early history of ERP
+The History of ERP

 The first recognised ERP was the economic order quantity (EOQ) designed by Ford W. Harris in 1913.
 The EOQ was an inventory review protocol intended to help companies reorder at the right time to reduce inventory management costs.
-While brilliant at the time of development, this model assumed that demand, ordering and holding costs all remained constant.
+While brilliant at the time of development, this model assumed that demand, ordering, and holding costs all remained constant.
 Of course, no such assumptions are possible in today’s business environment.

 ERP vs MRP

-In 1983, manufacturing resource planning, or MRP II, came into use.
-As an extension of the original material resource planning model, MRP II software integrates other business functions such as general accounting, cost control, machine capacity, raw materials procurement and demand forecasting.
+In 1983, manufacturing resource planning – or MRP II – came into use.
+As an extension of the original material resource planning model, MRP II software integrates other business functions such as general accounting, cost control, machine capacity, raw materials procurement, and demand forecasting.

-Types of ERP systems
+Types of ERP Systems

-To meet different business requirements across industries, ERP models have developed for industry-specific needs.
+To meet different business requirements across industries, ERP models have been developed for industry-specific needs.
 Purpose-built ERP systems include models for:

 • Manufacturing